Shagun0777/ms_engage_movie_rec/Readme.md

 ### Randomized algorithms

 **Random Pivot Point** -
 A randomized algorithm uses a random number at least once during the computation to make a decision .
-Durinng the implementation of Quicksort Algorithm , Randomized Algorithm is using there a random number to choose a pivot .
+During the implementation of Quicksort Algorithm , Randomized Algorithm is using there a random number to choose a pivot .

 ## Functional Features